-A broad consensus views early literacy as a critically important foundational skill for longerterm academic success.
-However, persistently low-levels of reading achievement suggest a large-scale and long-standing failure to provide students in the U.S. with the early-literacy skills relevant to realizing their academic potential.
-For example, in the most recent National Assessment of Education Progress (NAEP), only 1 in 3 of U.S. fourth graders performed at or above proficiency in reading (NAEP Reading, 2022)-a proficiency rate that varies little from its level three decades prior (i.e., 29% in 1992).
+A broad consensus views early literacy as a critically important foundational skill for longer-term academic success.
+However, persistently low levels of reading achievement suggest a large-scale and long-standing failure to provide students in the U.S. with the early-literacy skills relevant to realizing their academic potential.
+For example, in the most recent National Assessment of Education Progress (NAEP), more than a third of U.S. fourth graders (i.e., 37 percent) scored Below Basic in reading (NAEP Reading, 2022)-this level varies little from three decades prior (i.e., 38 percent in 1992).
 Civil-rights groups (e.g., Carr, 2022) have also recognized the racialized gaps in early literacy as a key dimension of the inequality in educational opportunity with important implications for subsequent outcomes such as exclusionary discipline, special-education referrals, and high-school graduation.
 Furthermore, the considerable challenges of academic recovery from the COVID-19 pandemic have heightened policy concerns about student achievement generally.